vinodsinghjnu/vinodsinghjnu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a post-doctoral researcher in [LarssonLab](https://www.gu.se/en/research/erik-larsson) at the University of Gothenburg.
-I am an interdisciplinary researcher with expertise in computational science.
-I use data science techniques to study cancer patients’ genomic profiles and develop artificial intelligence-based solutions for patients’ specific clinical decision-making.
+I am a research scientist in [Besenbacher research group](https://www.moma.dk/bioinformatics/computational-genomics#people) at Aarhus University, Denmark.
+As a computational scientist, I unlock insights from cancer patients' genomic data using data science.
+These insights fuel the development of AI-powered tools for personalized treatment plans, empowering better clinical decisions.

 What I do?